mariosar/api_example/README.md

 config.middleware.use Rack::Attack
 ```

-We're using RackAttack, but now need to initialize it.
+We've got RackAttack in our middleware stack, but now need to initialize it.
 We can safelist, blocklist, throttle, and track.
 ```
 # config/initializers/rack_attack.rb